ryanbates1990/dnd/Plot Points/Session5.md

 1. A +2 glaive

 The Glaive:
 - The pole is made of ivory, as if carved from a huge tusk.
+Handles made with leather wrappings, decorated with beads and gems.
 - In the carvings are a series of runes.
-Appears to be in two different languages.
-- In celestial it reads:
+- In infernal it reads: An immortal life is one with purpose.
+Find your purpose in death.
-- In infernal it reads: Woe to those who love their fleshly vessel.
-Release them of their faulty consciousness.

 The Disease:
 - If anyone was diseased, The next day they suffer a point of exhaustion.
 In 1d4 days they suffer another point until healed.
 They break out in visible boils.